angelbuenrostro/BT_Project/README.md

 # BT_Project
 Take home project for an iOS developer position.

-This take home project had a few requirements but essentially let mne pick any public API and build an application.
+This take home project had a few requirements but essentially let me pick any public API and build an application.

 REQUIREMENTS: